-When a short circuit event happens, the TPA2018D1 goes to shutdown mode and tries to reactivate itself every 5 ms. This auto-recovery will continue until the short circuit event stops.
+When a short circuit event happens, the TPA2028D1 goes to low duty cycle mode and tries to reactivate itself every 110 μs.
+This auto-recovery will continue until the short circuit event stops.
 This feature can protect the device without affecting the device's long term reliability.
 FAULT bit (register 1, bit 3) still requires a write to clear.